 What Kind of Pumpkin Can Dogs Eat?

 Canned, cooked, and pureed pumpkin in its purest form (with absolutely no additives) is the easiest way to serve your dog some squash.
-Alternatively, pumpkin can be seeded and steamed at home—although this requires some elbow grease.
+Check the ingredients before you buy - the only thing you should see is pumpkin and butternut squash (yes, some canned pumpkin is mixed with butternut squash which is safe for your dog too).

 Risks of Pumpkin for Dogs

-Ollie’s dog food meets the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages, which means a proper amount of pumpkin is balanced with other ingredients.
 However, if you are feeding your dog at home, too much pumpkin isn’t a good thing.
 An excess of fiber in a dog’s diet can cause digestive distress and inhibit the absorption of other nutrients in his food.
 Additionally, the vitamin A found in pumpkins can turn deadly.
 The Merck Veterinary Manual states, “The amount of vitamin A needed to cause toxic effects is 10 to 1,000 times the dietary requirements for most species.”
+So while this is unlikely to be a cause for concern, do monitor how much pumpkin your pup is eating.

 Pumpkin for Diarrhea in Dogs